 Crisis: Creating Routes out of Homelessness

-Islamic Relief has partnered with the UK’s longest-standing charitable organisation supporting homeless populations in an increasingly vulnerable landscape.
+Islamic Relief has partnered with one of the UK’s largest charitable organisation supporting homeless populations in an increasingly vulnerable landscape.
 Supporting Crisis’ project Routes of out Homelessness which will commence in February 2019, we’re working to assist homeless and vulnerably housed people in East London.
-Recognising the increased vulnerabilities of women without homes of their own, 40% of the people being supported in this project will be women in need of crucial support.
+Recognising the increased vulnerabilities of women without homes of their own, 25% of the people being supported in this project will be women in need of crucial support.